aviruprc/mypersonalcv/README.md

 7. Implement a CI/CD pipeline for future updates
 8. Maintainance

-making a change on VS
+making a change on VS,
+figuring out how to commit using vs